-REC15.3: Women with abnormal vaginal bleeding
+Consensus-based recommendation REC15.3: Women with postcoital or intermenstrual bleeding

-Women at any age who have signs or symptoms suggestive of cervical cancer or its precursors, should have a co-test[†] and be referred for appropriate investigation to exclude genital tract malignancy.
+Women at any age who have signs or symptoms suggestive of cervical cancer or its precursors, where other common causes of abnormal vaginal bleeding such as a sexually transmitted infection have been excluded, should have a co-test[†] and be referred for appropriate investigation to exclude genital tract malignancy.

-†Co-testing (HPV and LBC) is recommended as the presence of blood has the potential to adversely affect the sensitivity of any of the available tests.
++ Co-testing (HPV and LBC) is recommended as the presence of blood has the potential to adversely affect the sensitivity of the HPV and/or LBC tests.